-Well done to our boys and girls teams who participated in the SPAR FAI Primary Soccer 5s yesterday in Corbally.
+Well done to our girls’ team who finished in third place at the County Finals of the FAI Primary 5s competition in Corbally.

 The sessions are being thoroughly enjoyed by pupils from juniors to 6th class.
 They will serve as a great boost to interest in soccer in the school.
 In the coming weeks our pupils will take part in the Primary Futsal tournament in Cappamore.
 In the last term, our senior pupils will participate in the SPAR FAI Primary School 5s.

 The 2017 Sports Day saw the introduction of teams for the first time.
 Every pupil in the school, from Juniors to sixth, was placed in one of six teams: Puffins, Deer, Frogs, Hares, Owls and Foxes.
 Points were awarded to the top five finishers in the running races, sack races and spud and spoon races.
 There was also an award for the team with the best team spirit.
 At the end of the races the points were totted up and it was The Puffins who emerged victorious.
 Congratulations to them and their coach, Mrs. Heelan.